loon-project/loon/README.md

 ### v0.2.0
 * Support Middleware decorator to inject for controllers
-* Support Middleware, Controller parameter injections, now your middleware have the same ability to inject not only Req, Res, and BodyParam, PathParam and so on.
+* Support Middleware, Controller parameter injections, now your middleware have the same ability as Controller to inject not only Req, Res, and BodyParam, PathParam and so on.
 * Support new ApplicationSettings and ApplicationLoader for new start up application way
 * Support convert class to object and object to class by Converter, and provide template ability